Judson High School: Athletics

 The Judson Rocket football program emerged as a perennial power in the 1977 season.
 Judson won its first state championship in 1983.

 D.W.
 Rutledge coached the Rockets until 2000 amassing a record of 198-31-5 taking the Rockets to seven state championship games, and winning four state titles.
 The football stadium is named after Coach Rutledge in his honor.

 After the 2000 season, the team went to the state playoffs in nine of eleven seasons making three championship game appearances and winning one state championship.

 Mark Smith, formerly of Kerrville Tivy High School where he coached Heisman Trophy winner Johnny Manziel, assumed head coaching duties at Judson from 2012 through 2013.

 Sean McAuliffe, an alumnus of Judson High School and its football program, became the head coach starting with the 2014 season.

 Judson offensive coordinator Rodney Williams became head coach in May 2019.
-In his first season Williams led the Rockets to a regular season record of 9-1, but the team lost to Lake Travis 48-35 in the Region 4 Final, finishing the season at 12-2.
+In his first season Williams led the Rockets to a regular season record of 9–1, but the team lost to Lake Travis 48–35 in the Region 4 Final, finishing the season at 12–2.

 Judson has made it to the playoffs 42 times over 59 total seasons, advanced to the state semifinal level 18 times, reached the state title game 11 times, and won the state championship six times.

-Judson holds the all-time Texas state record with 46 consecutive winning seasons from 1977 through 2022.
-The team last finished with a losing record in 1976 and is a combined 462-106-5 during the streak.
+Judson holds the all-time Texas state record with 47 consecutive winning seasons from 1977 through 2023.
+The team last finished with a losing record in 1976 and is a combined 462–106–5 during the streak.
 The previous record for consecutive winning seasons was 36 set by Plano Senior High School.
-During the current streak, Judson has won over 80 percent of its games, and the worst record in 44 years is 7-5 with a worst regular season record of 6-4 (happened 4 times).
+During the current streak, Judson has won over 80 percent of its games, and the worst record in 44 years is 7–5 with a worst regular season record of 6–4 (happened 4 times).

-Judson's season records during the streak from 1977-2022 are below.
+Judson's season records during the streak from 1977 to 2022 are below.